 Reserving the Plaza and Starkey Building

 The Starkey Building, which is located directly north of Festival Plaza.
-The building is available for meetings, and other private functions during regular business hours Mon-Fri 8 am to 5 pm.
+The building is available for meetings, and other private functions during regular business hours Monday through Friday 8 am to 5 pm.
 A fee of $25 will be charged per use.

 A Reservation Permit is required to hold an event at either location.
 Permits will be emailed upon approval of your Reservation Request Form.
 All Festival Plaza and Starkey Building reservations are handled by the Arts & Cultural Resources Department at The Collective Community Art Center.
 For questions, please call 303-661-1260.